WhalleyT/STACEI_old/README.md

 * [PyMol](https://www.schrodinger.com/suites/pymol)

 * [ANARCI](http://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/ANARCI.php)

+If you run the installation script (setup.py) these will be installed for you.

 CCP4 can be installed by following the instruction guidlines.
 It must also be added to the path in order for Python to recognise it when making calls to it.
 This can be done by either running `./start` from within the CCP4 directory, or by running `source /applications/ccp4-x.y.x/bin/ccp4.setup-sh` and adding it to your BASH path.